 Tips for Parents

 - Establish a sleep time ritual in the night to help get them to bed.
 This helps the toddler wind down and let loose of all the energy from the rest of the day.
 Let them run wild for a bit and tire themselves out, run a bath, read to them or sing to them.
 Ensure this routine remains consistent irrespective of whether you are at home or not.
 If there is another caregiver around, teach them the routine.
-This comforts the toddler and gives them a sense of control on their surroundings.
+This comforts the toddler and gives them a sense of control over their surroundings.

 - Building on the above point, ensure you maintain a schedule throughout your toddler’s life.
-This structures them better, and even 1-year baby activities must be maintained consistently.
+This structures them better, and even age-appropriate activities must be maintained consistently.
 Whether it is visiting the park, nap times, feeding times or even seeing parents return home, it should all follow a dependable flow.

 - Do not deny your baby full-fat foods as the 12-month baby weight should be triple of their birth weight.
 They need it to grow and maintain their immunity at the moment.
 Irrespective of your family’s diet or any other similar elements, your toddler’s health comes first, and this fat promotes things like brain growth.